italia/spid-django/README.md

 Warnings
 --------

+- DON'T USE a Chrome based web browsers during tests.
+SameSite cookie restrictions will block cookie in Cross Domain POST if not in https.
+Use Firefox for test on localhost and test idps.
+- Read djangosaml2 documentation, set COOKIE SECURE when in production and in https.
 - The SPID Button template is only for test purpose, please don't use it in production, do your customization instead!
 - In a production environment please don't use "remote" as metadata storage, use "local" or "mdq" instead!